 As part of our fall prevention accompaniment service, we can perform an on-site evaluation of your fall protection equipment needs.

 We offer a complete range of training.
 Our training programs, which are of various lengths and levels, are geared towards upper management, advisers, supervisors, engineers, or general workers.
 Whatever your level of expertise, type of work, or level within the organization, we have a program that will suit your needs.

 Download the DBI Sala - 3M Catalog.

 Fall Protection Technical Publications

 - Eliminating the risk of falling; the first step to working at heights

 - Eliminating the risk of falling; Presentation; the first step to working at heights

 Capital Safety, the Capital Safety logo, DBI-SALA and Protecta are the worldwide trademarks or registered trademarks of Capital Safety.

-Note: Barry sells to companies, professionals, and governments only (Minimum quantities may apply to some products, $500 minimum purchase, sales by phone or on our website only).
+Note: Barry sells to companies, professionals, and governments only (Minimum quantities may apply to some products, $500 minimum purchase, sales by phone and $150 minimum purchase on our website).

 Note: This information is for reference only and is subject to change without prior notice.